oribotic/oribokit/README.md

 Arduino IDE is software that works on MacOS, Windows and Linux that lets you write, compile and upload new programs to a microcontroller such as the one built into your oribokit controller board.
 Follow these steps to get the oribokit board definitions installed on your system.

 ### macos
-The instructions below work perfectly on MacOS, as no additional drivers are required.
+The instructions below work perfectly on MacOS, as (generally) no additional drivers are required.
+If you are having upload problems, enable verbose debugging in the Arduino preferences.

+You may need to install libusb if you get this error:

+_dyld: Library not loaded: /opt/local/lib/libusb-1.0.0.dylib_

+A fix is to use brew to install the library using this command in the terminal.
+If you don’t have brew, you can install it from https://brew.sh/

+> brew install libusb

 ### windows
 If you are using windows you need to follow the instructions here: https://github.com/rogerclarkmelbourne/Arduino_STM32/wiki/Maple-drivers using the windows drivers downloadable here: https://github.com/rogerclarkmelbourne/Arduino_STM32/tree/master/drivers/win